-Separating Fact from Fiction: Palliative Care vs. Euthanasia
+Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

-Misconceptions continue to swirl around the topic of Palliative care vs. Euthanasia, particularly with regard to the use of morphine in hospice settings.
+Misconceptions continue to swirl around the topic of Palliative care vs. Assisted Suicide, particularly with regard to the use of morphine in hospice settings.
 The average American has not been properly educated about the benefits of Palliative Care, nor do we understand the common reasons why a patient might choose euthanasia or physician assisted suicide (PAS) over hospice care.
-This article is intended to assuage common fears by addressing a number of erroneous beliefs about end of life issues.
+This article is intended to assuage common fears regarding end of life issues.

-Let me begin by stating that the one of the most common reason given by patients who have requested PAS or euthanasia is fear the unknown, or rather, fear of how much the quality of their lives may be diminished as well as how much pain the patient might have to endure as their illness progresses.
+Let me begin by stating that the one of the most common reason given by patients who have requested PAS or euthanasia is fear the unknown, or rather, fear of how much the quality of their lives may be diminished, as well as how much pain the patient may endure as the illness progresses.
 Additionally, many patients maintain a great desire and need to control every aspect of their lives and deaths.
+Consequently, those who believe strongly in never losing control may be more open to designating their death to the minute and the hour.

-I recently posed a question about this very subject right here on Hubpages.
-I asked, "Why choose euthanasia when palliative care can relieve suffering?"
+I recently posed a question about this very subject on this site.
+I asked, "Why choose euthanasia or assisted suicide when palliative care can relieve suffering?"
 I went on to ask if a society should consider the question of the soul when contemplating end of life issues.
 I used the word soul, believing that most people relate quite well to the term.
 Perhaps I was mistaken given that my question ignited a religious debate.
 That had not been my intent.
-The term soul is intended to signify the collective consciousness of all individuals, which includes our moral perceptions.
+The term soul is intended to signify the collective consciousness of all individuals, which generally include perceptions of right and wrong.
+In fact the word, soul and consciousness are often used interchangeably.

-The decision to control one's death is primarily an individual decision, but make no mistake--- all of society, not to mention one's family, is affected by how one chooses to die, particularly in cases of suicide.
-Thus, the question of euthanasia is primarily a social and secular debate, and in some cases, a religious debate.
-Nevertheless, the significance of the collective soul of individuals and nations is not an outrageous idea in the context of one's death or one's life.
+The decision to control one's death is a personal decision, but make no mistake....all of society, not to mention the family unit, is affected by how one chooses to die, particularly in cases of suicide.
+Thus, the question of euthanasia or PAS is primarily a social and secular debate, and in some cases, a religious debate.

 The Definition of Soul